cs50/ap-2020/curriculum/3/notes/index.md

 ## Strings

 * We've been using helpful functions from the CS50 Library, like `get_int` or `get_string`, to get input of a specific type from the user.
 These functions are generally tricky to write, because we want to prompt the user over and over again, if the input they give us isn't actually valid.
 * Today, we'll look into the `string` type.
-As we learned last week, a string is just an array of characters, stored back-to-back.
+As we learned last time, a string is just an array of characters, stored back-to-back.
 But let's investigate what a `string` variable actually is.
 * Let's open `compare0.c`:
   ```c
   #include <cs50.h>